Westinghouse Model H-181 Television (1949)

 Like many Philco radios of the time, this television uses several "loctal" type tubes.
 They're the ones with a glass top and a mirror-like inside coating, mounted on an aluminum base.
 Loctals never caught on with other manufacturers, but Philco used loads of them in the late 1940s and early 1950s.
 A loctal tube snaps into the socket, making it less likely to become loose, but its thin pins don't connect as well as conventional pins, so you should clean loctal pins very carefully.

-The picture tube socket can seen resting on the high voltage cage, attached to the back of the chassis by its cable.
+The picture tube socket can be seen resting on the high voltage cage, attached to the back of the chassis by its cable.
 The picture tube mounts inside the cabinet, so the chassis has no supports for it.

 The rear of the chassis shows a few more adjusters for the technician.
 The empty socket at lower left is for the speaker cable.
 To its upper right is the place where someone tore off the original power cord, an easy thing to replace.

-The stamp "Model 48-1001" identifies this as a Philco in Westinghouse clothing.
+The stamp "Model 48-1001" betrays this as a Philco in Westinghouse clothing.
 Philco radio and TV model numbers of the time showed the year with two leading digits, hence the 48- stands for model year 1948.

 Repackaging another manufacturer's chassis was common in television's early days, when some companies wanted to establish a market presence before they had designed their own TVs from scratch.
 These "re-badged" sets were usually sold in a slightly different cabinet.
 The most frequently licensed chassis was the RCA 630TS, which appeared under more than a dozen different brand names.